 - (a) Replacement Reserve Account (§2306.186).
 The Department will require Development Owners to provide regular maintenance to keep housing sanitary, safe and decent by establishing and maintaining a reserve for replacement account for the Development in accordance with Texas Government Code, §2306.186.
-The reserve account must be established, in accordance with paragraphs (3), (4), (5), and (6) of this subsection, and maintained through annual or more frequent regularly scheduled deposit, for each Unit in a Development of 25 or more rental units regardless of the amount of rent charged for the Unit.
-If the Department is processing a request for loan modification or other workout request under this subchapter, and the Development does not have an existing replacement reserve account, or -sufficient funds in the reserve to meet future capital expenditure needs of the Development as determined by a history of uncorrected UPCS violations, ongoing issues related to keeping housing sanitary, safe, and decent, an account balance below the annual reserve deposit amount as specified in this section, or as indicated by the number or cost of repairs included in a PCA, the Development Owner will be required to establish and maintain a replacement reserve account or review whether -the amount of regular deposits to the replacement reserve account can be increased, regardless of the number of units at the Development.
+The reserve account must be established, in accordance with paragraphs (3), (4), (5), and (6) of this subsection, and maintained through annual deposit, for each Unit in a Development of 25 or more rental units regardless of the amount of rent charged for the Unit.
+If the Department is processing a request for loan modification or other workout request, and the Development does not have an existing replacement reserve account sufficient to meet future capital expenditure needs of the Development, the Development Owner will be required to establish and maintain a replacement reserve account regardless of the number of units at the Development.
 The Department shall, through cooperation of its divisions responsible for asset management and compliance, ensure compliance with this section.
-The duties of the Development Owner under this section cease on the date of a change in ownership of the Development; however, the subsequent Development Owner of the Development is subject to the requirements of this section and any additional or revised requirements the Department may impose after reviewing a Development's compliance history, a PCA submitted by the Owner, or the amount of reserves that will be transferred at the time of anythe property sale. - (1) The LURA requires the Development Owner to begin making annual deposits to the replacement reserve account on the later of the: - (A) date that occupancy of the Development stabilizes as defined by the First Lien Lender or, in the absence of a First Lien Lender other than the Department, the date the Property is at least 90 percent occupied; or - (B) the date when the permanent loan is executed and funded. - (2) The Development Owner shall continue making deposits into the replacement reserve account until the earliest of the: - (A) date on which the owner suffers a total casualty loss with respect to the Development or the date on which the Development becomes functionally obsolete, if the Development cannot be or is not restored; - (B) date on which the Development is demolished; - (C) date on which the Development ceases to be used as a multifamily rental property; or - (D) end of the Affordability Period specified by the LURA, or if an Affordability Period is not specified and the Department is the First Lien Lender, then when the Department's loan has been fully repaid the end of the repayment period of the first lien loan or as otherwise agreed by the Owner and Department. - (3) If the Department is the First Lien Lender with respect to the Development or if the establishment of a Reserve Account for repairs has not been required by the First Lien Lender or Bank Trustee, each Development Owner receiving Department assistance for multifamily rental housing shall deposit annually into a separate, Development-specific Reserve Account through the date described in paragraph (2) of this subsection:
+The duties of the Development Owner under this section cease on the date of a change in ownership of the Development; however, the subsequent Development Owner of the Development is subject to the requirements of this section. - (1) The LURA requires the Development Owner to begin making annual deposits to the replacement reserve account on the later of the: - (A) date that occupancy of the Development stabilizes as defined by the First Lien Lender or, in the absence of a First Lien Lender other than the Department, the date the Property is at least 90 percent occupied; or - (B) the date when the permanent loan is executed and funded. - (2) The Development Owner shall continue making deposits into the replacement reserve account until the earliest of the: - (A) date on which the owner suffers a total casualty loss with respect to the Development or the date on which the Development becomes functionally obsolete, if the Development cannot be or is not restored; - (B) date on which the Development is demolished; - (C) date on which the Development ceases to be used as a multifamily rental property; or - (D) end of the Affordability Period specified by the LURA or the end of the repayment period of the first lien loan. - (3) If the Department is the First Lien Lender with respect to the Development or if the establishment of a Reserve Account for repairs has not been required by the First Lien Lender or Bank Trustee, each

+Development Owner receiving Department assistance for multifamily rental housing shall deposit annually into a Reserve Account through the date described in paragraph (2) of this subsection.